oubiwann/cwethan/README.rst

   * https://sites.google.com/site/naturallanguagetoolkit/book

-* numpy (NLTK has a dependency on numpy that doesn't always get installed
+* numpy (NLTK has a dependency on numpy that doesn't always get installed)

 Intended Audience
 -----------------

-Thought who would be interested in interactive fiction or text-based games are potential users of this library.
+Those who might be interested in this code base:

+ * authors of interactive fiction

+ * creators of text-based games

+ * students of social research

+ * students of psycholinguistics

 Related projects:

 * EmotionalModeling